School 518

 School 518 is a high school in the historical Balchug area of Moscow, Russia.
 Designed by Ivan Zvezdin and completed in 1935, it is the only listed postconstructivist memorial building in the city.
 It was reconstructed between 1999 and 2003 to meet modern safety standards and Zvezdin's original design, both externally and internally.

-The site
+Site

 The school was built on a 2.9 hectare waterfront lot between Sadovnicheskaya Street and Vodootvodny Canal.
 This area, near Bolshoy Ustinsky Bridge, underwent significant construction in the 1930s.
 The bridge and adjacent Textile Institute were completed in 1938.
 Further east, the historical Sadovniki area retained its 19th-century mix of residential blocks, military depots and factories.

-The architect

-Ivan Andreyevich Zvezdin was born in 1899 in Nizhny Novgorod.
-He studied in Warsaw, Nizhny Novgorod and graduated from the Moscow Institute of Civil Engineers in 1927.
-He spent his entire life working on low-profile architectural and city planning projects in Moscow, such as working-class apartment buildings, schools and theaters.
-Since 1935, Zvezdin has been associated with Mossovet Workshop No. 10.
-He died in 1979 and was buried at Novodevichy Cemetery.

 Architecture

 Between 1932 and 1936, Soviet architects began to transition from the Constructivism of the 1920s to Stalinist architecture.
 Two groups of architects - constructivists and neoclassicists - converged on the same transitional style, known as postconstructivism (or simply early Stalinism) and featuring classical shapes without classical detail; in which the architects stopped experimenting with shapes.
 However, they remained reluctant to accept classical order.
 Instead, they invented their own order, in which they combined large window surfaces with slim, capital-less supporting columns.

 School 518, for example, has such constructivist features as large glass panes and circular top floor windows.
 It also has a portico of slim white columns supporting the protruding third-floor hall, and is perfectly symmetrical.

 Technologically, it was built of man-made lime and cinder blocks, with wooden ceilings, partitions and roof trusses.
 With a gross volume of 18,500 cubic meters, it has nearly twice more volume per student than the 1935 standard (30.8 vs. 16.5 cubic meters per student).